LambdAurora/AurorasDecorations/README.md

 - Big Flower Pot Block
   - Can hold a plant, can dynamically support some modded plants (or new plants in Minecraft if the mod hasn't been updated).
   - Can hold tall plants.
+- Burnt-vine
+  - Use a flint of steel on a vine block to burn the tip of a vine.
+  - Burnt-vine is not able to grow.
 - Lanterns
-  - Can now be put on leaves.
+  - Can now be placed on top of leaves.
   - Wall Lantern
     - Lanterns can now be placed on walls!
     - Can be waterlogged.